fleetdm/fleet/articles/interactive-entertainment-company-adopts-fleet-for-mdm.md

 <div purpose="checklist">

-Visibility into every endpoint dynamic host segmentation
+Visibility into every endpoint and dynamic host segmentation.

 Introduced new infrastructure as code workflows.